bhumish/bhumish.github.io/content/posts/mcp-security-checklist/index.md

 - **Server should return 403 for requests with invalid origin headers.** This is a requirement from MCP 2025-11-25 spec.
 A server that accepts requests from any origin is vulnerable to cross-origin attacks.
 - **The `MCP-Protocol-Version` header should be validated on all HTTP requests.** Clients must be sneding this header as per spec.
 Any server that don't validate this may process requests from outdated clients.
 - **Credentials should be loaded from environment variables if using stdio transport.** Do not hardcode credentials in config files that might end up in version control.

+### Layer 4 - Dynamic Testing

+#### Prompt Injectin Testing

+ - **Try adversarial instructions with a Confluence page or Jira ticket.** Check for multiple testing payloads like instructions to reveal the system prompt.
+ - **Test the injection via all content returning fields.** Check for content within page titles, labels, comments, custom fields, space descriptions, username, etc. All these items come as tool outputs.

+#### Input Fuzzing